Freedom of religion in North America by country: Honduras

+The National Congress of Honduras has the power to legally recognize religious groups, which confers to them tax-exempt status and other privileges.
+In the past, the Catholic Church was the only organization legally recognized as a religious group, although other religious groups can register with the government as NGOs; some religious groups have criticized this as constituting preferential treatment for the Catholic Church at the expense of other groups.

-Conscientious objection to military service is protected by law, including objection on religious grounds.
+In the past, conscientious objection to military service has been protected by law, including objection on religious grounds.

-Some politicians, generally from opposition parties, have regularly used antisemitism rhetoric in their political statements.
+In the past, some opposition politicians have regularly used antisemitism rhetoric in their political statements.

+Some Protestant pastors have been elected to government positions and serve on government advisory bodies.
+The government has also included Catholic or Protestant prayers as part of official events and ceremonies, which has been criticized by representatives of other religious groups.

 Jamaica

 The constitution of Jamaica establishes the freedom of religion and outlaws religious discrimination.
 A colonial-era law criminalizing Obeah and Myal continues to exist, but has rarely been enforced since Jamaica's independence from the United Kingdom in 1962.

 Registration with the government is not mandatory for religious groups, but provides groups with some privileges, such as being able to own land and enter legal disputes as an organization.
 Groups seeking tax-exempt status must register separately as charities.

-The public school curriculum includes nondenominational religious education.
+The public school curriculum includes non-denominational religious education.
 Some public schools are run by religious institutions, but are required to hold to the same standard as other public schools.
 Religious private schools also operate in Jamaica.